vesparny/statty/README.md

 ## Examples

-For the moment the only example available is hosted on [codesandbox](https://codesandbox.io/s/o2rq7oJ0z).
+For the moment, the only example available is hosted on [codesandbox](https://codesandbox.io/s/o2rq7oJ0z).

 It shows simple and more advanced examples with async state mutations.

 More to come.